Bispectral duality and separation of variables from surface defect transition: Introduction

-In the context of the topological sigma model, the quantization of the moduli space $\EM_H (SU(N),\BP^1;S)$ is realized by the open strings stretched between $A$-branes \cite{Gukov:2008ve}.
+In the context of the topological sigma model, the quantization of the moduli space $\EM_H (SU(N),\BP^1;S)$ is realized by open strings stretched between $A$-branes \cite{Gukov:2008ve}.
 The $(\EB_{cc},\EB_{cc})$-strings, where $\EB_{cc}$ is the space-filling canonical coisotropic brane \cite{Kapustin:2001ij}, form the twisted differential operators on the moduli space $\text{Bun}_{PGL(N)} (\BP^1;S)$ of parabolic $PGL(N)$-bundles.
-They give a non-commutative deformation of the algebra of holomorphic functions on $\EM_H (SU(N),\BP^1;S)$.
-Then, any $A$-brane defines a twisted $\ED$-module on $\text{Bun}_{PGL(N)} (\BP^1;S)$ acted on by this non-commutative algebra by the action of joining the open strings.
+They provide a non-commutative deformation of the algebra of holomorphic functions on $\EM_H (SU(N),\BP^1;S)$.
+Then, any $A$-brane defines a twisted $\ED$-module on $\text{Bun}_{PGL(N)} (\BP^1;S)$, acted on by this non-commutative algebra through the action of joining the open strings.